Enet/russian-router/README.md

 When a router is generating uri using some data, it gets a specific route from the routes' table and replaces all parameters with custom data.
 The router cares about default values and another nuances.
 Finally it returns a string, that is uri.

 Ideally generated uri should be always matched (if the same routes' table is used).
 In fact shit happens.
 To help avoid painful situations russian-router can test all the generated uris.
-It's called data consistence and strongly recommended for use in the development environment.
+It's called data consistency and strongly recommended for use in the development environment.

 ## Routes' Table
 The table of routes consists of... the routes!
 First of all russian-router takes an object, called `rawRoutes`.
 It seems like this: